Part of burnout recovery is learning when to respond to what your body and life are telling you, even when that response brings some discomfort.

 Sarah Vosen gets to the core of why so many burned-out high achievers feel defeated: the math of your life stopped working long before you noticed it.
 When your energy drops but your expectations stay at their old setting, even simple days feel impossible.
 The conversation challenges listeners to ask what they believe they “should” be able to do and where those beliefs came from in the first place.
 How often are you measuring yourself against a past version of you?
 And what changes once you base your plans on your real capacity instead of the fantasy of unlimited output?

 This episode is an invitation to rebuild self-trust by telling the truth about what you can actually give right now.
-Recovery begins when you stop assuming your worth hinges on productivity and start giving yourself permission to operate from reality.
+Burnout recovery begins when you stop assuming your worth hinges on productivity and start giving yourself permission to operate from reality.
 Sarah offers encouragement, clarity, and accessible next steps for anyone ready to release the shame of falling short and move toward days that feel doable again.

 Episode Breakdown: